Easy rider (slang): 1900s

 "Easy rider" in blues came to denote a lover, male or female.
 If it refers to a man, it usually implies he is unscrupulous, is a prostitute's lover and lives off her earnings.
 It can also mean a male lover whose movements are easy and satisfying.

-To the easily titillated, the term referred to a woman who had liberal sexual views, had been married more than once, or someone skilled at sex.
+The term also referred to a woman who had liberal sexual views, had been married more than once, or someone skilled at sex.
 The term appears in numerous blues lyrics of the 1920s and many popular early folk-blues tunes such as "See See Rider", first recorded by Ma Rainey in 1924, and later recorded by Lightnin' Hopkins when with Aladdin Records.
 Early uses of the term include the 1925 jazz recording by Johnny Bayersdorffer's Jazzola Novelty Orchestra entitled "I Wonder Where My Easy Rider's Riding Now" (later covered by Mae West) and "Mama Don't Allow No Easy Riders Here" in 1929 by Tampa Red.